-All the stories posted here are author's personal view and does not reflect anybody's unless otherwise mentioned or referred or sources cited after the article.
+All the stories posted here are author's personal view and does not reflect anybody's or represent any institutions or organization to which the author is associated unless otherwise mentioned or referred or sources cited after the article.
 Therefore, any errors are also of the author.
 Any post which may be directly or indirectly related to any institutions where blogger may be affiliated does not in anyway represent these institutions.
 Readers may use the information for any educational or research purpose at their own risks on accuracy and authenticity of the information provided herein.
 The photo(s) from the author's private collection may not be reproduced in any form, electronic or otherwise without prior permission.

 The information given here are updated and authenticated to the extent possible and to the best of the knowledge of the blogger and not otherwise.

 Anyone wishing to use all or part of the posts published on this blog may kindly obtain permission from the author by emailing at firstname.lastname@example.org.